benkoger/overhead-video-worked-examples/README.md

 - **Step 6: Landscape Quantification**
     - Many important landscape features, like ground topology, elevation, and color, are already quantified during the structure from motion step.
-    - For demonstration purposes, we also include a notebook for [training]() and CNN to detect game trails in the landscape and another notebook for [using this model]() on our 3D landscape maps.
+    - For demonstration purposes, we also include a notebook for [training]() a CNN to detect game trails in the landscape and another notebook for [using this model]() on our 3D landscape maps.
+    - This is just meant as a demonstration of what is possible and hasn't been carefully validated beyond visual inspection
+        - See the notebooks for details on the training data and training regime used.

 To work through this example in sequence, download the data (insert link to dataset) and start [here](./ungulates/detection/model-training/train_ungulate_detection.ipynb).